Bernard of Italy: Legacy

-His Kingdom of Italy was reabsorbed into the Frankish empire, and soon after bestowed upon Louis' eldest son Lothair.
-In 822, Louis made a display of public penance at Attigny, where he confessed before all the court to having sinfully slain his nephew; he also welcomed his half-brothers back into his favour.
+Soon after Bernard's deposition, the rule over Italian realm was bestowed upon Louis' eldest son Lothair.
+In 821, emperor Louis pardoned some of Bernard's co-conspirators, and in 822 he also made a display of public penance at Attigny, where he confessed before all the court to having sinfully slain his nephew, and he also welcomed his half-brothers back into his favour.
 These actions possibly stemmed from guilt over his part in Bernard's death.
-It has been argued by some historians that his behaviour left him open to clerical domination, and reduced his prestige and respect amongst the Frankish nobility.
+It has been argued by some historians that Louis' behaviour left him open to clerical domination, and reduced his prestige and respect amongst the Frankish nobility.
 Others, however, point out that Bernard's plot had been a serious threat to the stability of the kingdom, and the reaction no less a threat; Louis' display of penance, then, "was a well-judged gesture to restore harmony and re-establish his authority."